lampame/LampaC/SUBMODULE_UPDATES.md

 ### 2. Update Submodules (`update-submodules.yml`)

-**Purpose**: Alternative workflow using GitHub CLI for more advanced PR creation.
+**Purpose**: Alternative workflow with similar functionality.

 **Features**:
-- Similar functionality to the first workflow
+- Identical functionality to the first workflow
-- Uses GitHub CLI for PR creation
-- Creates unique branch names with timestamps
+- Direct push to main branch
-- More detailed commit messages
+- No pull request creation

 ## How It Works